andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 As the March 6 deadline looms more sinister with each passing day I realize that my window to snag a headshot before heading to Utah for a ski trip is rapidly closing.
-While working from home ahead of my evening flight on March 3rd I spend my entire lunch break struggling to capture an adequate headshot.
+While working from home ahead of my evening flight on March 3rd I spend my entire lunch break struggling to capture an adequate photo.

 It started with a simple "headshot examples" image search.
 Suddenly a panoply of aggressively beautiful people appears in my browser.
 Ok, so all I